MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 ### Videos

 A video in your app listing is one of the most effective ways to communicate why people should use your app.
 You can add URLs of your YouTube or Vimeo video that provides the value of your app.
-It's also recommended as a best practice to add a video that provides the demo or scenario walkthrough of your app. [*Suggested fix*]
+Also, as a best practice, we recommended that you add a video that provides the demo or scenario walkthrough of your app. [*Suggested fix*]

 If you choose to submit a video as part of your app listing in your Partner Center account, ensure the following criteria are met: